Home #

 This is what happens, when you join a technical startup as 1 of 2 engineers, 1 of the first 10 employees, and need to get cracking at whatever comes your way.
 When you stick around for a while.
 When you are a core team member building up the company.
 For this reason my experience is rather broad, even though this is my first job.

 In a way pride myself to be a generalist.
-However, there is also a specialist side to me, due to my free time projects.
-In those free time projects I gained a lot of additional experience off the job, that often allows me to make the right decisions at the job.
+However, there is also a specialist side to me.
+In free time projects I gained a lot of additional experience off the job, that often allows me to make the right decisions at the job.

 Over time I have seen many changes in processes at work.
 I have seen some projects play out over their whole life-cycles.
 I have seen decisions that later would be regretted and I have seen decisions, that stood the test of time.